oftenzhan/OftenDeck/Install.md

 sudo apt update
 sudo apt install docker.io
 ```
+I didn't install using apt.
+If you install using apt, the steps below might not be necessary.
+If it isn't, jump to Step 6.

-3. Add Your User to the Docker Group:
+03. Add Your User to the Docker Group:

 To manage Docker as a non-root user, add your user to the Docker group: